Samriddhadewan/QUICKBLOG-APP/README.md

-Readme will be updated when the v1 releases
+Readme will be updated when the v1 releases very soon